 Children’s HealthWatch and Witnesses to Hunger Collaboration

-Together, Witnesses to Hunger and Children’s HealthWatch provide decision makers with up-to-date research and personal stories that spark dialogue, engage and inform policies, and inspire change.
-By collaborating on events, publications, and advocacy meetings, the work of both organizations is enhanced.
+Together, Witnesses to Hunger and Children’s HealthWatch provided decision makers with up-to-date research and personal stories that sparked dialogue, engaged and informed policies, and inspired change.
+By collaborating on events, publications, and advocacy meetings, the work of both organizations was enhanced.

 Boston Steering Committee

 To support the advocacy work that members of Witnesses to Hunger were already engaged in and to support the personal and training needs of the Witnesses, the Boston site of Witnesses to Hunger developed Steering Committees to carry out a shared vision of engaging those who have experienced poverty as full partners to develop policies that work and inform local and state-wide dialogues on poverty.
 The Steering Committee, which was selected by members of Witnesses to Hunger and was coordinated by Children’s HealthWatch, worked to support/collaborate on the advocacy efforts of Witnesses to Hunger and support the personal and training needs of the Witnesses.
 Witnesses to Hunger in Boston, Children’s HealthWatch, and the Steering Committee identified three major policy areas to advocate for change:

 - Expanding access to child care vouchers by reducing cliff effects

 - Promoting practices and trainings that reduce stigma and improve trauma-informed customer service models within state and local departments that work with low-income communities, specifically the SNAP administration system in the Department of Transitional Assistance.